audunmb/Nordskogen/Nordskogsmonster.md

 Regular animals: Muskoxen, reindeer, foxes, ermine, rock grouse and other animals you'd expect to to find arctic and sub-arctic highlands and mountains.

-## Tannfryskje
+### Tannfryskje
 Sometimes black, sometimes yellowish brown, white during the winter.
 A huge cat animal with enourmous protuding fangs that it uses to tear up it's prey.

-## Unicorn
+### Unicorn
 A huge hairy beast that with large horn on it's nose.
 The horn is rumoured to have magical properties.
 They will attack any perceived threat to their pack.
 Though, higland goblins sometimes ride these beasts.

-## Tricorn
+### Tricorn
 Twice the size of the unicorn, the tricorn have a horn on the nose along with two regular horns.
 More docile than the fierce unicorn, both orks and goblins sometimes mount these beasts.

+### Flaggerorm
+A huge flying wyrm that attacks from the sky.
+Mostly eats unicorns and tricorns, but anything larger than a wolf moving on the ground may get swooped up and eaten.

 Area: Gammalskogen
 Known for their gigantic and ancient threes, this part of the forest is shunned even by the goblins.
 It's rumoured to be home of enourmous animals and monsters, as well as ancient magic.

-## Storkrone
+### Storkrone
-Among the giant trees there's the giant deer.
+Among the giant trees there's the giant deer, also known as _storkrone_.
 Enourmous, but fast, brave hunters sometimes dare to hunt in the giant forest to catch this prize.
 The antlers are found in courtrooms far from the forest, as one of the most majestic symbol known.

-## Jøtulkorp
+### Jøtulkorp
 The Jøtulkorp is an enourmous raven, with a wingspan the size of four skaukveg, known to have deep wisdom and ancient magic.
 It lives somewhere in Gammalskogen, but sometimes it roams other parts of the forest and is rumoured to visit important goblin _galdrer_ when it does.
 Whether it is one ancient raven, or a murder of them remains a mystery.

-## Lindorm
+### Lindorm
-Probably the main danger in Gammalskogen, these enourmous wyrms have sharp swordlong teeth and spit acidic poison.
+Probably the main danger in Gammalskogen, these enourmous creeping wyrms have sharp swordlong teeth and spit acidic poison.
 They'll eat people, even though they can talk.

 Area: Myra

-## Huldra
+### Huldra
 Appearing as a beatiful woman (adapting to it's victims species) Huldra tries to lure males into the fen where they disappear in the mists never to been seen again.
 Some claim that Huldra drags the victom into the spirit world where they keep it as a mate, other claims that the victims drown in the mire while others claim that Huldra actually is an apparition from a monster that will eat the victim.
 Anyhow, unless you resist the seductive lure of Huldra, you will disappear in the mist never to be seen againg.

-## Morildorm
+### Morildorm
 Smaller than the lindorm, but still large enough to eat you, the wyrm hunts at night, pitch black until you're suddenly blinded by the flash from it's glowing body.

-## Hulderkatt
+### Hulderkatt
+The size of a lynx, but white with light grey stripes, it hunts in the mists on the mire.
+Some claim it is Huldra's cat, others claim that it stems from the same spirit realm that she lives in.
+Others say that is isn't truly able to be invisible, it just is camoflouaged in the mists.

-## Skoddemøya
+### Skoddemøya
-Similar to the hulder, in that she appears as a beatiful elf woman, the skoddemøy won't attempt to lure anyone into it's waters.
+Similar to Huldra, in that she appears as a beatiful elf woman, the skoddemøy won't attempt to lure anyone into it's waters.
 Rather shw will attack fiercly anyone that enters near it.
 Appearing in a thin mist, she dances on the water often seemingly clad in gold, silver and jewels.

+## Riser
+Riser (ogres) are solitary creatures, though some prefer company and live with orks or goblins.
+Exactly where they come from, how they procreate and if there really is any relation between different kinds besides the shared name is not known.

+### Rise
+The regular ogre seems like a huge goblin, as large as one and a half to two orks.
+They are slow, but strong, and usually live alone in the forest.

+### Galtrise, Vargrise, Tyrrise, Bjønnrise and Bukkrise
+These ogres are all half animal, half ork, though they are usually as high as one and half ork.
+The head is that of an animal, while the body has arms, torso and legs like orks and other people, except that they seem overgrown.
+Galtrise has the head of a boar, Vargrise that of a wolf, Tyrrise that of a bull and Bukkrise that of a goat.
+Some say that they are berserkers who've been stuck in their half form.

+### Gammalrise
+Maybe just an orkish myth, the Elder Ogres or Gammalriser, are said to be wise giants who know all the mysteries of the forest.
+Ork mystics and prophets sometimes claim to have met them and learnt from them.
+If they exist, they probaby live in Gammalskogen.

+### Skaurise
+Skauriser looks more lika a ogre-sized elf, though with antlers and ears like a lynx or fox.
+They claim to be able to talk to all creatures in the forest, as well as the threes and rivers.
+They will never fight, but if attacked, they will dissiapate into the forest.
+Anyone who tries to follow them will get lost for days in the forest.

 Kjempehjort